Habitat (video game): Dreamscape

 Dreamscape was the first graphical online chat environment built on the WorldsAway platform.
 It allowed users to create an avatar to represent themselves in a 2D world and interact with other users and virtual items.
 The player chooses an avatar, which is the graphical representation of the player.
 The avatar can text chat, move, gesture, use facial expressions, and is customizable in a virtually unlimited number of ways.
 Avatars earn money, own possessions, rent apartments, and make friends.
 The environment itself is composed of thousands of screens, in which the player's avatar moves about.

 Popular culture

 Much of the second and third seasons of the American TV series Halt and Catch Fire is centered around the development and troubles of the fictional tech startup Mutiny, heavily inspired by the story of PlayNET and Quantum Link in the 1980s.
 In the show, Mutiny transitions from an online games company to eventually delivering an online subscriber-based graphical chat community for Commodore 64 users, mirroring Habitat.

 Reception

-Roy Wagner reviewed the game for Computer Gaming World, and stated that "this game effectively optimizes the local storage, processing and graphics power of the low cost Commodore 64/128 home computer that is in over four million homes and the real-time, person-to-person, interactivity made possible by a low cost nationwide network that is accessible with a local phone call".
+Roy Wagner reviewed the game for Computer Gaming World, and wrote that "this game effectively optimizes the local storage, processing and graphics power of the low cost Commodore 64/128 home computer that is in over four million homes and the real-time, person-to-person, interactivity made possible by a low cost nationwide network that is accessible with a local phone call".